 It’s not important what variant you would use.
 I recommend you to use always one of the variants of Rodinal depending on which of them is easier to get, test the developing times and correct them if necessary.
 I choose Fomadon R09 just because it is the cheapest option out of all and is always in stock in a local store.

-Anyway, you should remember that the shelf life of Fomadon R09 is a way shorter than that of Agfa/Adox Rodinal.
+Anyway, you should remember that the shelf life of Fomadon R09 is way shorter than that of Agfa/Adox Rodinal.
 Fomadon R09 becomes deep red significantly faster than Agfa/Adox Rodinal.
-After storage for a year in a half-opened bottle, I recommend increasing the developing time multiplying it by ×1.5 for the first roll of film.
+I recommend that you increase the developing time multiplying it by ×1.5 if you stored Fomadon R09 in a half-opened bottle for a year.

 Recommended dilutions for Rodinal are 1+25 and 1+50.
 In practice, the dilution 1+50 is used most frequently.
 It is very convenient because it gives more possibilities to control the entire development process and helps it easier to get stable results.